AwlanStranger/HistoricalSnowfallAnalyser/README.md

 # Snowfall Analysis Script

-This script retrieves historical snowfall data using the Open-Meteo API, processes it to determine the first day of significant snowfall for each winter season, calculates the distance from August 1st to that date, and visualizes the results in a chart.
+This script retrieves historical snowfall data using the Open-Meteo API, processes it to determine the first day of significant snowfall for each winter season, calculates the distance from a seasonal breakpoint to that date, and visualizes the results in a chart.

 ## Requirements